It is important to focus on your career goals during your job search because goals will help you stay on track to reach your desired results.

 “Life doesn’t always work out the way that we’d like it to.”*

-That may mean that finding a job may not be fast.
+That may mean finding a job may not be fast.
 But staying consistent and treating your job search like a job will help you get that much closer.
+You may have to become creative.
+For example, maybe you could do freelance work or consult for small companies.

 Right now you’re going through a rough patch, but like everything else, this too shall pass.
-We must focus on getting through.
+They key is focusing on getting through.

 So what’s the next right thing for you to do?

-For many, the current goal is to find any work to provide for your family.
-You may not have lost your job, so your current goal may be to save money for a rainy day.
+For many, the current goal my be to find any work to provide for your family.
+Or, you may not have lost your job, so your current goal may be to save money for a rainy day.

 Does that mean you have to settle for any job?